 This notion of context has followed me throughout my life, into virtually every topic I’ve come to wrestle with.
 Once I can find the “corners of the room,” I can begin to make sense out of whatever subject I’m dealing with.

-However, when we dive into the “why” topics of how time and space began, and even the size of the universe, I find myself struggling to even formulate good questions.
+However, when we dive into the “why” topics of how time and space began, and even the size of the universe, I find myself struggling to even formulate good questions — even as a futurist speaker, one who dedicates my studies to futurism matters.

 Perhaps this is nothing more than a form of therapy for me, but I’d like to take you along on a rare inner personal journey into how I think about the biggest of all big picture issues.
 And it all starts with one simple question.
 “Why are there exceptions to every rule?”